The musical notes have the letters, ABCDEFG. Between these letters are more notes, so we must add sharps or flats to name them.

 These steps distance the tones apart, to sound like a Major Scale pattern.
 You can start on any note (root), and use this pattern of steps between each note.

-The half steps will fall on the 3rd and 7th notes.
-Remember that B to C and E to F are half steps.
+The half steps will fall on the 3rd and 7th notes of a Major scale.
+Remember that B to C, and E to F are half steps.

 C w D w E h F w G w A w B h C